2021–22 Coppin State Eagles men's basketball team

 The 2021–22 Coppin State Eagles men's basketball team represented Coppin State University in the 2021–22 NCAA Division I men's basketball season.
-The Eagles, led by fifth-year head coach Juan Dixon, played their home games at the Physical Education Complex in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference.
+The Eagles, led by fifth-year head coach Juan Dixon, played their home games at the Physical Education Complex in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference (MEAC).

 Previous season

-The Eagles finished the 2020–21 season 9–13, 8–4 in MEAC play to finish as MEAC North division co-champions, alongside Norfolk State.
+The Eagles finished the 2020–21 season 9–13, 8–4 in MEAC play, to finish as MEAC North division co-champions, alongside Norfolk State.
 In the MEAC tournament, they were defeated by Morgan State in the semifinals.